shhhkun/portfolio/README.md

-# My Portfolio Website
+# My Website

-This is a personal portfolio website built to showcase my skills, projects, and professional background.
+This is a personal (portfolio) website built to showcase my skills, projects, and background.

 [**Website**](https://serjo.vercel.app/)

 ## Features

-- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable, resizable windows for different sections (e.g., About Me, Projects, Contact Info).
+- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable windows for different sections (About Me, Projects, Contact Info).

 - **Responsive Interface**: The portfolio sizes accordingly to your device viewport (works on mobile/smaller devices).

-- **Dynamic Theming:** Users can toggle between light and dark modes, which changes the entire color palette of the site.
+- **Dynamic Theming:** Users can toggle between light and dark modes.

-- **Sound Effects:** Subtle audio cues to enhance the user experience as you interact with the virtual desktop.
+- **Sound Effects:** Subtle audio cues to enhance the user experience.

-- **Dynamic Waves:** The animated wave background.
+- **Dynamic Waves:** Animated wave background.

 ## Some Technologies Used